ionic-team/ionic-docs/docs/api/datetime-button.md

 ## Format Options

-You can customize the format of the date and time in a Datetime Button by providing `formatOptions`.
+You can customize the format of the date and time in a Datetime Button by providing `formatOptions` on the associated Datetime instance.
 See [Datetime Format Options](./datetime#format-options) for more details.

 import FormatOptions from '@site/static/usage/v7/datetime-button/format-options/index.md';